 Click any word in a definition or example to find the entry for that word

 Read last week's BuzzWord article.
-Kimchi.
+Sandwich generation.

-This article was first published on 9th September 2014.
+This article was first published on 25th November 2014.